miltonjonat/math-coprocessor/README.md

 ## Introduction

 Smart contracts written in Solidity often need to perform mathematical operations that are either too resource intensive, or are simply unavailble in Solidity.
-A trivial example of the latter is to perform an exponentiataion with a floating-point base (i.e., `x^y` where `x` is not an integer).
+A trivial example of the latter is to perform an exponentiation with a floating-point base (i.e., `x^y` where `x` is not an integer).

 This project proposes a simple solution using Cartesi Coprocessors, that allows smart contracts to send an arbitrary Python mathematical expression along with a callback to be called with the ABI-encoded result.
 This implementation includes support for [NumPy](https://numpy.org/) and arbitrary ABI encodings.